jjvanzon/Circular-Language-Spec-Plans/done/2008-09-1---organize-encircle-language-ideas-1-project-summary.md

 ### Project Steps

-- Gathered up any idea that could be found about computer language written down somewhere, organized the ideas, not just the ones about parameters.
+- Gathered up any idea that could be found about Encircle written down somewhere, organized the ideas, not just the ones about parameters.
     - Gathered ideas.
     - Categorized ideas.
     - ~~Ordered the ideas by documentation order.~~